 2. Every #MetsMonday, visit one of the informative sites that specifically are geared to mets advocacy.
 Again, I have a list here.
 More sites to suggest?
 Let me know and I’ll add them to the list.

 3. If you have a Facebook page, why not share a post written by a metser on your page every (or any) Monday, or share any mets-related article at all on your page, on Twitter, Google+, or where ever you share stuff these days.
 Using the hashtags #MetsMonday or #MBCaware will bring more views.

 4. Share this post.

-5. Write a post yourself about mets and share it.
+5. Write a post yourself about mbc and share it.
 Tell me about it and I’ll share it!
 Don’t blog?
 Just make a mets-related statement somewhere, anywhere!
 Help spread awareness that includes the full spectrum of this disease.
-Share a fact about mets each Monday.
+Share a fact about mbc each Monday.

 6. Ask your relative, friend, neighbor or co-worker if they’ve ever heard the term metastatic breast cancer and if they haven’t, explain to them what it means if they’re interested.
 You’d be astonished at how many people know nothing about it or have not even heard the word metastatic before.
 Don’t believe me?
 Ask some people.